-How To Apply • Application for Admission and a non-refundable \$80 international student application fee.
-International students may apply online at www.dcad.edu/apply.

-• Certified English translations of all academic records, as well as official copies of all original transcripts.
+- Application and the nonrefundable \$80.00 international student application fee.
+International students may also apply online at www.dcad.edu. - Certified English translations of all academic records, as well as official copies of all original transcripts - Portfolio Review - Official results of the